ReganRyanNZ/songbase/README.md

 ### When clicking into a song's book index, highlight the song in the index

 - Currently it scrolls to have the song in the middle, but that's difficult to see/understand in the wall of titles.

+### Add asian languages

+- Korean
+- Cebuano
+- Tagalog
+- Chinese traditional
+- Chinese Simplified

+Todo:

+- Get the language names in the language
+- Write a script to import them all from the text files
+- Link them to their other language links (make a method to link 1 song to all of another song's language links)